 ---- and the list goes on!

 Always move toward that which supports Life and Peace.
 That's my mission.
 I work on it every day.
 I work in service to clean water, healthy air, nourishing soil, intact stones, minerals that stay in the ground, cultural and language diversity, the ancestors, those to whom I will be an ancestor, robust relationships and all living things that depend entirely on these things we have in common.
-Trees, other plants and many many other forms of wildlife figured out how to live here on earth a long time before humans came into the picture.
+All things are sacred.
+How would you and I live differently if we integrated just that thought - all things are sacred - into our daily actions?
+Trees, plants and all other forms of tiny and larger wildlife figured out how to live here on earth a long time before humans came into the picture.
 We'd do well to listen to their songs and hear what they are telling us.

-The integration of the following is one way I think practically about this generations-long, nuanced and complex undertaking toward the regeneration of the elements of life on earth and peaceful relations.
+The following is one way I think practically about this generations-long, nuanced and complex undertaking toward the regeneration of the elements of life on earth and peaceful relations.
 Sometimes I call it radical inclusion.

 ecological - plants, creatures, natural elements